-Data from the multinational phase III Spotlight trial were recently presented.
-These show that in patients with advanced irresectable gastric cancer and tumor claudin18.2 expression in $\geq 75\%$ of tumor cells, zolbetuximab, a chimeric monoclonal IgG1 antibody directed against claudin18.2, in combination with FOLFOX chemotherapy prolongs overall survival (median 18.23 vs. 15.54 months, HR 0.750, p = 0.0053).
+In 2023, data from the multinational phase III Spotlight study were presented.
+These show that in patients with advanced irresectable gastric cancer and claudin18.2 expression in \geq 75% of tumor cells, zolbetuximab, a chimeric monoclonal IgG1 antibody directed against claudin18.2, in combination with FOLFOX chemotherapy prolongs overall survival (median 18.23 vs. 15.54 months, HR 0.750, p = 0.0053).
 The main side effects of zolbetuximab are nausea and vomiting, especially during the first applications [127].
-The results of the phase III Spotlight trial are largely confirmed by the multinational phase III GLOW trial, in which the chemotherapy doublet was used as a control therapy or combination partner for zolbetuximab [128].
-It remains to be seen whether the European Medicines Agency will grant approval to zolbetuximab in patients with claudin 18.2-positive metastatic and previously untreated gastric cancer.
+The results of the Spotlight study are largely confirmed by the multinational phase III GLOW study, in which the chemotherapy doublet was used as a control therapy or combination partner for zolbetuximab [128].
+The marketing authorization application for zolbetuximab in patients with claudin 18.2-positive metastatic and previously untreated carcinoma of the stomach is currently (as of March 23, 2024) being reviewed by the European Medicines Agency (EMA).

-6.1.4.1.2 Second-line and third-line therapy
+6.1.4.1.2 Second- and third-line therapy